wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 ![TAS Firehose to Exporters like pas-sli-exporter, to Telegraf agent, to Wavefront proxy, to Wavefront service](images/tas-to.png)

-### Tanzu Observability by Wavefront Features

-Tanzu Observability by Wavefront includes an integration for Tanzu Application Service(TAS).
-The integration supports a set of predefined dashboards that a fairly similar to the existing Healthwatch dashboards for TAS. * Clone any dashboard to customize it by adding charts that use the powerful [Wavefront Query Language](query_language_getting_started.html).
-* Customize the dashboard and chart appearance.
-* [Add alerts](alerts_manage.html) -- or [examine alerts](alerts.html) already included in the integration.

-## Requirements

-To set up this data pipeline, you need to meet requirements on the Ops Manager side and on the Tanzu Observability side.
-* **Ops Manager Requirements**
-  VMware Tanzu Observability by Wavefront nozzle has the following requirements:
-  *	Read-only access to the Doppler Firehose and Cloud Controller.
-  * Access to a Wavefront instance and an API token.
-[Service Account API token](wavefront_api.html#generating-an-api-token) is recommended.
-* **Tanzu Observability by Wavefront Requirements**
-  To set up the Tanzu Application Service integration on you Wavefront instance, you must have:
-  * Access to a Wavefront instance with a URL like https://<example>.wavefront.com.
-  * At a minimum, **Integrations** permission on that Wavefront instance.

-This version of the Tanzu Observability by Wavefront nozzle is compatible with Wavefront proxy version 10. and later.

-For earlier versions of this nozzle, see the **Product Snapshot** [this documentation](https://docs.pivotal.io/wavefront-nozzle/3-x/index.html).

 ## Ops Manager: Install the Tanzu Observability by Wavefront Nozzle